beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 ## Combat

-Player gets the first attack unless one or more of the following is true:
+Upon encountering a monster or angry vendor, the player gets the first attack unless one or more of the following is true:

 * You are afflicted by the curse of [Lethargy](#curses)
 * You're [blind](#blindness)